1campbellj/todo-app/README.md

 ## Todo App Intro

+Visit a live version of the app [hosted on Heroku](https://ome-todo-app.herokuapp.com)

 This Todo app was built on React, starting with `create-react-app` with a Typescript flag for easy Typescript setup.
 The advantages of this method are very fast spin-up time, and easy out of the box deployment to Heroku with a few CLI commands.

 Todos can be created with a due date, and later marked complete.
 The completion date will be stored and displayed upon completion.